African jewelfish: Distribution and habitat

 The species originates from West Africa (hence its name), with additional reports (possibly other Hemichromis species) from Middle Africa and the Nile Basin.
-These fishes are found in rivers, stream and canals, especially in forested regions where vegetation overhangs the water surface.
+They are found in rivers, streams, and canals, especially in forested regions where vegetation overhangs the water surface.

-It has often been reported that H. bimaculatus, the true African jewelfish, is found throughout a large part of Africa, but this is–at least in part–because of taxonomic uncertainty.
-It is certainly found in West Africa, but it remains unclear if it is the same species in Middle Africa and the Nile Basin.
+H. bimaculatus, the true African jewelfish, reportedly has been found throughout a large part of Africa, but this is, at least in part, because of taxonomic uncertainty.
+It is certainly found in West Africa, but if it is the same species in Middle Africa and the Nile Basin remains unclear.

-The same confusion exists elsewhere, as Hemichromis have been introduced to regions far from their native Africa.
-For example, it has commonly been reported that the true African jewelfish, H. bimaculatus, is the species introduced to the United States, specifically Florida (and spreading), but this involves the related H. letourneuxi.
+The same confusion exists elsewhere, as Hemichromis species have been introduced to regions far from their native Africa.
+For example, the true African jewelfish, H. bimaculatus, is reportedly the species introduced to the United States, specifically Florida (and spreading), but this involves the related H. letourneuxi.
 Another relative that has become popular in the aquarium trade is H. lifalili, but it is easily recognized by lacking a dark spot at the base of the tail.